Middle East & North Africa

 Religious Divisions Dominate Lebanon’s Government

 Kings, sheikhs, and generals rule the majority of the Middle East, but the small Mediterranean country of Lebanon adopted an alternative system: a semi-democratic government with political representation apportioned along religious lines.
 In this system, known as confessionalism, the president of Lebanon must be from a Christian denomination known as the Maronites, the prime minister must be a Sunni Muslim, the speaker of parliament a Shiite Muslim, and the seats of parliament divided evenly between Christians and Muslims.
 These allocations are almost entirely based on the country’s last census, taken in 1932.
 Leaders have avoided conducting another census because some religious groups fear the census will reveal their share of the population has declined and thereby upset the country’s delicate balance of power.
 Today, however, Lebanon’s government is gridlocked: it took twenty-nine months and forty-six rounds of voting to elect the country’s last president.
 Meanwhile, Hezbollah—a Shiite political party, militant group, and U.S.-designated terrorist organization—controls several ministries in a government that struggles to provide basic services.
 Protests erupted in 2015 and 2019, with citizens criticizing their government’s dysfunction and deep religious divisions.
+Today, some experts argue Lebanon is becoming a failed state.

 The Kurds’ Political Voice